nesar/DeepHyperSwing/swing.rst

 This installation procedure shows you how to create your own Conda virtual environment.

- Create condo environment and install necessary packages
+ Create condo environment and install necessary packages.
+You can list all discoverable environments with ``conda info --envs``.

 .. code-block:: console